Graphic Design Ideas Generator Gfxdigitational

 Just hit export.
 And it’s ready to share.

 The annotation layer is where it clicks for clients.
-I write notes like “This shows how micro-interactions build trust”.
-Not “hover-triggered CSS transitions.”
-(Yes, that’s what devs call it.
+I write notes like “This shows how micro-interactions build trust”, not “hover-triggered CSS transitions.”
+That’s what devs call it, yeah, but clients don’t care about the jargon.

 Clients don’t care.)